leelavg/thoughtexpo/content/blog/setup-k3d-cluster-for-local-testing-or-development/index.md

 ## Installing Binary

-Version 4 is preferred as it has `k3d-managed` registry and it comes handy to create a repository along with cluster creation with no extra steps.
+k3d version 4 is preferred as it has `k3d-managed` registry and it comes handy to create a repository along with cluster creation with no extra steps.
 ``` sh
 # curl -OL https://github.com/rancher/k3d/releases/download/v4.2.0/k3d-linux-amd64
 # chmod +x k3d-linux-amd64